-+#SON1122, OB/GYN Sonography II
++#SON1122, OB/GYN Sonography II 3 hrs., 3 crs.

 Prerequisite: SON1121.
 Corequisites: SON1824.

 This course is a continuation of OB/GYN Sonography I and is designed to give the student detailed instruction as to the role of sonography during the second and third trimesters of pregnancy.
 Fetal development, physiology, all major anomalies, and maternal complications directly related to the second and third trimesters of pregnancy will be covered in detail.